spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 ~~~~~~~~~~~~~~~~~~~~

 To add new parameter definitions for an entity class, just fill the empty row of *Parameter definition*.
-Only two of the fields are required when creating a new parameter definition: *entity_class_name* and
+Only two of the fields are required when creating a new parameter definition: *class* and
-*parameter_name*.
-Enter the name of the class under *entity_class_name*.
+*parameter name*.
+Enter the name of the class under *class*.
 To display a list of available
 entity classes, start typing in the empty cell or double click it.
 For the name of the parameter choose
 something that isn't already defined for the specified entity class.
 Optionally, you can also
 specify valid value types, a parameter value list, a default value and a description.